birc-ctib/hash-set/README.md

                 self.add(x)
 ```

-Whenever I need to change the table's size, I first get hold of the old array of bins and replace it with a new of the desired size.
-Then I run through all the bins in it, then all the elements in a bin, and I insert each element using `self.add(x)`.
-There is nothing seriously wrong with that; when I call `self.add(x)` the table is already updated with the new array and everything works correctly.
-However, there is one potentially expensive operation that I would like to avoid.
+Whenever we need to change the table's size, we first get hold of the old array of bins and replace it with a new of the desired size.
+Then we run through all the bins in it, then all the elements in a bin, and each element is inserted using `self.add(x)`.
+There is nothing seriously wrong with that; when calling `self.add(x)` the table is already updated with the new array and everything works correctly.
+However, there is one potentially expensive operation that should be avoided.

-In `add()` I do this:
+In `add()` we do this:

 ```python
     def add(self, element: T) -> None: